Computational Social Philosophy Lab

 Members

-Prof. Daniel J. Singer is an Associate Professor and Chair of the Undergraduate Program in Philosophy at the University of Pennsylvania with a secondary appointment in Legal Studies and Business Ethics in the Wharton School of Business.
+Prof. Daniel J. Singer is an Associate Professor at the University of Pennsylvania with a secondary appointment in Legal Studies and Business Ethics in the Wharton School of Business.
 He researchs epistemology (including traditional, formal, and social epistemology), the nature of normativity in ethics and epistemology, and social philosophy with an emphasis on diversity and polarization.
 He directs and organizes the CPSL.
 You can learn more about his research here and see his CV here.

 Prof. Patrick Grim is Distinguished Teaching Professor of Philosophy Emeritus at Stony Brook University and Philosopher in Residence with the Center for Study of Complex Systems at the University of Michigan.
 He is author of The Incomplete Universe and co-author of Beyond Sets, Reflexivity: From Paradox to Consciousness, and The Philosophical Computer.
 He is editor of Mind and Consciousness: 5 Questions, and founding co-editor of over 35 volumes of the Philosopher’s Annual.
 Grim has produced four lecture series with the Teaching Company: Questions of Value, Philosophy of Mind, The Philosopher’s Toolkit and Mind-Body Philosophy.
 He publishes widely in scholarly journals across several disciplines, and is soon to step in as editor of the American Philosophical Quarterly.